 Recommendation 13 - Processes and decisions for benefit-sharing at each level should be transparent and open to third party scrutiny.

 The village structures and the multi-stakeholder site-level board should be accountable for their decision-making.
-Transparency provisions should include monitoring protocols (social and environmental); regular public reporting procedures and an annual review with public participation to enable adaptive management.
+Measures to ensure transparency include monitoring protocols (social and environmental); regular public reporting procedures and an annual review with public participation to enable adaptive management.

 For example, at the village level, benefit-sharing decisions and allocations must be presented periodically for feedback at village meetings and the community-based organisations responsible for benefit-sharing must be responsible for recording and reporting all financial transactions, and reporting these to the multi-stakeholder management committee, to village members and to auditors if necessary.